-An itchy scalp is common in people of all ages.
+Scalp itch is common in people of all ages.
 Treatment depends on an accurate diagnosis.
 Causes range from everyday skin conditions such as seborrhoeic dermatitis, psoriasis and head lice to rare disorders such as dermatitis herpetiformis and trigeminal trophic syndrome.